 The stratigraphic framework for southeast Iowa was established by Hallberg (1980a,b) nearly 40 years ago.
-Surficial deposits in the map area are composed of six formations (youngest to oldest): Hudson

-DeForest; Wisconsin Peoria, Pisgah, and Noah Creek; and Pre-Illinoian Wolf Creek and Alburnett.
+Surficial deposits in the map area are composed of seven formations (youngest to oldest): Hudson DeForest; Wisconsin Peoria, Pisgah, and Noah Creek; Illioian Glasford; and Pre-Illinoian Wolf Creek and Alburnett.
 Hudson age deposits associated with fine-grained alluvial, organic, and colluvial sediments include the DeForest Formation which is subdivided into the Camp Creek, Roberts Creek, Gunder, and Corrington members.
 The Noah Creek Formation includes coarse sand and gravel associated with outwash from the Des Moines Lobe and colluvial deposits in smaller streams.
 Loess deposits include both Peoria and Pisgah formation silt that are present mantling the upland till units and high terraces.
 On the high terraces, the Peoria Formation grades downward to eolian sand.
 Eolian deposits are found intermittently on Holocene terraces.
-Pre-Illinoian glacial deposits are found throughout the mapping area and consist of two formations: the younger Wolf Creek and Alburnett formations.
+The only Illinoian till unit present in Iowa is the Glasford Formation Kellerville Member.
+The primary work on these deposits was completed to the north of the current mapping area.
+Although numerous drill holes in the previous study suggested a supraglacial facies may be present, limited evidence was found in the current study.
+Illinoian till is found on the east side of the moraine and consists of uniform dense till.
+Pre-Illinoian glacial deposits are found throughout the mapping area and consist of two formations: the younger Wolf Creek Formation and the Alburnett Formation.
 The Wolf Creek Formation is divided into the Winthrop, Aurora, and Hickory Hills members (oldest to youngest).
 The Alburnett Formation consists of several "undifferentiated" members.
-Pre-Illinoian tills are only exposed in drainages and relatively steep slopes.
+Pre-Illinoian tills are the uppermost till unit in the western portion of the West Point Quadrangle.

-Five bedrock mapping units (Pennsylvanian Lower Cherokee Group; and the Mississippian Pella or "St. Louis", Warsaw, Keokuk, and Burlington formations) are exposed at the bedrock surface in the Donnellson Quadrangle.
-The Mississippian Pella or "St. Louis" formations and the Pennsylvanian Lower Cherokee Group comprise the bedrock surface in most of the map area, especially in the uplands.
-The other Mississippian units occur within the bedrock valleys and tributaries.
+Six bedrock mapping units (Pennsylvanian Lower Cherokee Group; and the Mississippian Pella and "St. Louis", Warsaw, Keokuk, Burlington, and Kinderhookian formations) are exposed at the bedrock surface in the West Point Quadrangle.
+The Mississippian Pella and "St Louis" formations comprises the bedrock surface in most of the uplands.
+The other Mississippian units occur within a deep bedrock valley in the southeastern portion of the quadrangle.
+Seven rock outcrops and one abandoned quarry are located in the map area and were investigated in the field.
 Bedrock exposures or rock present within two meters (7 ft) of the land surface are designated as 'Qbr' on the map.
 Specific bedrock units are shown on the cross-section.
-For detailed bedrock information see The Bedrock Geologic Map of the Donnellson 7.5' Quadrangle (Clark et al., 2020).
+For detailed bedrock information see The Bedrock Geologic Map of the West Point 7.5' Quadrangle (Clark et al., 2020).

 Recent studies and mapping indicate that the map area encompasses a complex suite of depositional landforms and sediment sequences related to glaciations, alluviation, subaerial erosion, and wind-blown transport.
 To map diverse landscapes at 1:24,000 scale, we have selected the most comprehensive mapping strategy- a landform sediment assemblage (LSA) approach.
 Various landforms are the result of specific processes at work in the geologic system.
 Landforms typically have similar relief, stratigraphic and sedimentologic characteristics.
 Recognition of the genetic relationship among landforms and their underlying sediment sequences allows one to generalize and map complex glacial terrains over areas of large extent (Sugden and John, 1976; Eyles and Menzies, 1983).
 Bettis and others (1999) found that LSA mapping concepts were extremely useful in overcoming the difficulties of mapping in large valleys and noted that LSA's provided a unique opportunity to associate landforms with their underlying sediment packages.
-Nine landform sediment assemblage units were identified in the map area utilizing aerial imagery, topographic expression, digitized soils, LiDAR, and existing and new subsurface geologic boring information.
+Fourteen landform sediment assemblage units were identified in the map area utilizing aerial imagery, topographic expression, digitized soils, LiDAR and existing and new subsurface geologic boring information.
 The following is a description of each landform sediment assemblage listed in order of episode: